 The products sold will be restricted to the boundary of the Republic of India.
-The VPA will involve households in many states of the host country.
+The SSC-CPA VPA project activities will involve households in many states of the host country.
 The location of each clean energy installation as per a GPS location or verified address will be recorded in Micro Energy Credit's Credit Tracker Platform.